Prashant-koi/Timeonar/README.md

 - **Academic Source Verification**: We employ custom prompt engineering and JSON extraction techniques to retrieve accurate source information, including original publication venues, DOIs, authors, and citation metrics.

 - **Think-Aloud Pattern Parsing**: Custom JSON extraction utilities handle Sonar's reasoning process, capturing concise structured data from detailed API responses which may include explanatory text.

+### Reason for Sequential API calls
+The reason for making Sequential API calls was that we were requesting so much data from the Sonar API that it occasionally hallucinated and returned incorrect information.
+More importantly, it was atrociously slow, taking up to 3 minutes to display all the information.
+We were stuck on the loading screen for 3 whole minutes.
+To reduce hallucinations, provide more context, and improve performance, I decided to implement sequential API calls.

 ## ⚙️ Project Overview